wwalterr/restaurant/packages/server/README.md

 To explore the database or create aggregation pipelines for data analysis use [Mongo Compass](https://www.mongodb.com/products/compass).

-> For simplicity Swagger is not being used, since the tests calls all the routes
+> For simplicity Swagger is not being used, since the available tests calls all the routes and describes its parameters and goals

 ## Deploy